-- The eConveyancing market be monitored at least every 2 years, ideally by a national regulator such as the ACCC (or on a state-by-state basis by regulators including IPART), to assess the effectiveness of competition and inform governance and pricing policy decisions. - 2 NSW ORG work with ARNECC to model the competition framework for eConveyancing on the framework developed by the Council of Financial Regulators and the ACCC in their review of competition in cash equities clearing and settlement in Australia. - Due to the continuing development of the eConveyancing market, the national eConveyancing regulator review the adequacy of the MORs to address the impacts of vertical integration.
+- The eConveyancing market be monitored at least every two years, ideally by a national regulator such as the ACCC or ARNECC (or on a state-by-state basis by regulators including IPART), to assess the effectiveness of competition and inform governance and pricing policy decisions. - NSW ORG work with ARNECC to model the competition framework for eConveyancing on the principles of the framework developed by the Council of Financial Regulators and the ACCC in their review of competition in cash equities clearing and settlement in Australia.
+The state-based Registrars and ARNECC can draw upon the advice and expertise in competition regulation offered by the ACCC. - Due to the continuing development of the eConveyancing market, the national eConveyancing regulator review the adequacy of the MORs to address the impacts of vertical integration.

-Draft recommendations (continued):
+Recommendations (continued):